-2.5.1 The Scottish Government has confirmed fire and smoke alarm standards which apply from February 2022.
+2.5.1 The Scottish Government has confirmed new fire and smoke alarm standard applies from February 2022.
 This is introduced through the implementation of the Housing (Scotland) Act 1987 (Tolerable Standard) (Extension of Criterion) Order 2019.

-The regulations apply to all households in Scotland.
-The Scottish legislation states that an interlinked Fire and Smoke alarm system must be fitted to the Co-operative's 704 properties.
+The change applies to all households in Scotland and must be met by February 2022.
+The new Scottish legislation states that an interlinked Fire and Smoke alarm system must be fitted to the Co-operative's 644 properties.

-Alarm requirements under the regulations are:
+Alarm requirements under the new regulations:

 - one smoke alarm installed in the room most frequently used for general daytime living purposes

 - one smoke alarm in every circulation space on each storey, such as hallways and landings

 - one heat alarm installed in every kitchen

 - all alarms should be ceiling mounted

-- all alarms should be interlinked
+- all alarms should be interlinked.